MulberryBeacon/anarky/README.md

                             input files to convert
       -d DEST, --dest DEST  output directory for the generated files

-The `flac2wav` and `flac2mp3` programs perform an initial decoding operation and provide the same set of options, which is slightly different from the previous two programs due to not having to provide a album art file:
+The `flac2wav` and `flac2mp3` programs perform a decoding operation (only half of the what `flac2mp3` does, of course) and have the same set of options, which is slightly different from the previous two programs due to not having to provide an album art file:

     usage: PROGRAM [-h] [-v] [-p] [-t] [-c] -f FILES [FILES ...] -d DEST